ewanc26/website/content/blog/flying-in-the-bluesky.md

 ### Curiosity

-General curiousity about the community is strong.
+General curiosity about the community is strong.
 I'm still finding new interesting people every day, and haven't had a significant bad experience ~~yet~~.

 ### Furries